-3. In one bowl, mix together the egg yolks, the 3 T. of cheese and the sugar/sweetener until smooth.
+3. In one bowl, mix together the egg yolks, the 3 tbsp of cheese and the sugar/sweetener until smooth.

-4. In the other bowl add 1/4 teaspoon of Cream of Tartar to the whites and beat the whites on high speed until they form stiff peaks.(You should be able to turn the bowl upside down without the egg whites falling out.
+4. In the other bowl add 1/4 teaspoon of cream of tartar with the egg whites and beat on high speed until the egg whites form stiff peaks.(You should be able to turn the bowl upside down without the egg whites falling out.

 5. Very carefully fold the egg yolk mixture into the egg whites by stirring clockwise with a spatula until mixed and no egg white streaks remain.

 6. Line two cookie sheets with parchment paper.